-By employing a cloud-based media management platform, such as Imagen, sports associations, federations, leagues and even individual teams can store and share collections of live and on-demand footage online themselves.
+By employing a cloud-based video asset management platform, such as Imagen, sports associations, federations, leagues and even individual teams can store and share collections of live and on-demand footage online themselves.

 This enables content owners to realise greater value from their content, to strike better partnership deals, and ultimately to provide a better service to an engaged, tech-savvy fan base that are becoming disillusioned with traditional TV.